 The General Workshops Scholarship Fund

 Partial tuition scholarships are available to deserving applicants through donations by corporations and individual benefactors to Maine Media Workshops+College.
 Funds are intended to support the educational process of today’s most talented filmmakers, photographers, writers, and digital artists.
 Application is by portfolio (15-20 images) or reel, evidence of financial need as demonstrated on the application form, accompanied by latest tax return and 3 letters of recommendation.
-Limited scholarships available to students entering their first term of the CCF or PCVS program based on ability and financial need.
-Applications should be submitted, immediately upon acceptance into the program.
 Materials must be sent electronically to: [email protected] No deadline.
 Funds available until allocated.
 Portfolios/reels must be placed online for viewing.
 A

 The Mattina Proctor Scholarship